maproulette/maproulette2-docker/README.md

     * `osm.consumerKey` and `osm.consumerSecret`: the OAuth keys from your OSM OAuth app you created earlier.
 * Save `dev.conf`

+There is the possibility that you need to update the osm certs.
+This is done by the following:
+1. `cd` into `maproulette2/scripts` and run the `updateOSMKeys.sh` script.
+    * this should prevent any suncert issues when building/upping.

 You can now run `docker-compose up`